nsr888/django_news/README.md

 * __Docker compose__

 ## Features
+* Chat rooms
   * User can create chat rooms
+  * Chat with other users
   * Show active users in chat room
   * Show login/logout user messages in chat room
+* Articles
   * User can create articles
   * User can add article to favorites list